 Several credit card companies offer balance transfer credit cards with 0% intro annual percentage rates (APRs) for a year or longer.
 You can use these cards to pay off high-interest debt and make a plan to aggressively pay down the balance during the 0% introductory APR promotional period.
 You don’t want to overdo it, though.
 If you don’t pay the balance off in the promotional period, any remaining debt will be charged at the standard interest rate for the card.

-How to apply for a business credit card in 6 easy steps
+How to open a business credit card in 6 easy steps

 Chances are you’ve applied for a credit card in the past.
 You simply pick the card you want, give the lender your name, birthday, social security number, address, and income information, and the lender makes their decision.